avianey/androidsvgdrawable-plugin/README.md

    height="500"
 ```

-You can adjust it to be 32 pixels width or height for the `mdpi` density by changing its name to :
+You can adjust it to be 32 pixels width or height at the `mdpi` density by changing its name to :

 -   `name-w32mdpi.svg`
 -   `name-h32mdpi.svg`